Asymptotic behavior of Kawahara equation with memory effect: Introduction

-Naturally, as we are interested in the behavior of the model \eqref{sis1}, we need to analyze if the feedback law, given by \eqref{fdl}, represents a damping mechanism, that is, if, in the presence of the boundary feedback law the energy of the system \eqref{energia} reaches equilibrium state with some decay rate when $t$ goes to $0$.
+Naturally, as we are interested in the behavior of the system \eqref{sis1}, we need to check whether the feedback law, given by \eqref{fdl}, represents a damping mechanism.
+In other words, we would like to see if, in the presence of the boundary memory-type feedback law, the energy of the system \eqref{energia} tends to zero state with some specific decay rate, when $t$ goes to $0$.
 This situation can be presented in the following question: